mwanakijiji/dewarp/docs/acknowledgements.rst

 Globular Cluster Treasury survey (PI-Sarajedini), and is available from the MAST archive.

-Jordan Stone wrote the rotation function used in this code.
+Jordan Stone wrote the rotation function used in this code for the LEECH pipeline.